ABOUT

 Bio

-Mario was born in Puerto Rico and grew up in the island's central region in Cidra.
-After graduating from high school, he moved to the United States and became a postal worker in the U.S. Postal Service in Stratford, Connecticut.
-Mario served in the Puerto Rico and Connecticut Army National Guard, and then in the U.S. Army at Fort Hood, Texas.
-He has been interested in art since he was young and developed a passion for photography.
-His father was an electronics technician and amateur photographer, and his mother was a teacher and nurse, both of whom he inherited his talents from.
-Mario’s passion for travel and learning led him to study abroad in Italy, where he gained a deeper understanding of the art world.
-Mario became a teacher and enjoyed sharing his knowledge with students of all ages.
-Mario has taught art in public schools and to college-level students for over two decades.
-Among the many things he enjoys, he is passionate about nature, travel, and photography.
+Mario L. Vazquez was born in Puerto Rico and raised in Cidra, located in the island’s central region.
+After completing high school, he relocated to the United States and worked as a postal worker in Stratford, Connecticut.
+He served in both the Puerto Rico and Connecticut Army National Guard, as well as in the U.S. Army at Fort Hood, Texas.
+Mario has pursued art since childhood and developed a keen interest in photography.
+His father was an electronics technician and amateur photographer, while his mother worked as both a teacher and a nurse.
+He attributes his talents to the influence of both parents.
+Mario’s passion for travel has taken him to several countries, including Canada, Mexico, Italy, Spain, Portugal, France, and the United Kingdom, where he found inspiration for his storytelling.

 Mario has received many honors and awards, including: